xinxin001/xinxin001/README.md

 My name is Xin Rui, and I am a Computer Science student at McGill University.

 - 🔭 I’m currently working on Artistic Animals!
-A Generative Adversarial Network that can generate animals that don't exist yet, and make their depiction mimic the style of an artist [Demo](https://xinxin001.github.io/ArtisticAnimalsWebApp/)
+A Generative Adversarial Network that can generate animals that don't exist yet, and make their depiction mimic the style of an artist.
+[Demo here](https://xinxin001.github.io/ArtisticAnimalsWebApp/)
 - 🌱 I’m currently learning Generative Adversarial Networks!
 - 🤔 I’m looking for help with Machine Learning in general and Competitive Programming!
 - 💬 Visit my blog: https://xinxin001.github.io